IBM-Cloud/Bluemix-onprem-data/README.md

 3. Install the Secure Gateway client into your VM using the native installer

 	a) Within the terminal of your VM download the native installer using the `wget` command.
 The file name needs to match the one shown in step 2c.
+Here is an example:
 	```
 	$ wget https://sgmanager.au-syd.bluemix.net/installers/ibm-securegateway-client-1.4.2+client_amd64.deb
 	```